armin-fx/BandedScad/doc/object.md

 #### ring [^][contents]
 [ring]: #ring-
-Creates a ring.
+Creates a ring, a circle with a circle hole.
-A circle with a circle hole.
+As module and as function.

 _Arguments:_
 ```OpenSCAD